 The National Institute of Mental Health for Dr. Yoko Nomura’s research examining the epigenetic impact of prenatal stress on offspring neurodevelopment, particularly the impact of Superstorm Sandy.

 I provide training on trauma-informed engagement throughout NYC and across the country.
 See the training page for a list of current and past trainings.

 Curriculum Vita Highlights

-- Assistant Clinical Professor, Department of Psychiatry, Icahn School of Medicine at Mount Sinai.
+Associate Clinical Professor, Department of Psychiatry, Icahn School of Medicine at Mount Sinai.

 Post-Doctoral Research/Clinical Fellow, Children’s Hospital Boston / Harvard Medical School, 2005 (Funded through the Ruth L. Kirschstein National Research Service Award Institutional Research Training Grants, Sackler Scholarship at Harvard University, and Livingston Award at Harvard Medical School)

 Pre-Doctoral Fellowship in Clinical Psychology, Massachusetts General Hospital / Harvard Medical School, Boston, MA, 2003

 BA in Psychology and Religious Studies, Brown University, Providence, RI.